gabimafuzo/NAMD/README.md

 ---

 ## **Key Components**:
-- **Molecular Dynamics Simulations**: Utilizing NAMD for performing simulations of various biological systems.
+- **Molecular Dynamics Simulations**: Utilizing NAMD for performing simulations.

 - **Visualization**: Using VMD to analyze and visualize simulation trajectories and molecular structures.